bufbuild-ru/docs/docs/lint/rules/index.md

 ### `BASIC`

 The `BASIC` category includes everything from the `MINIMAL` category, and adds rules that are widely accepted as standard Protobuf style.
-These rules should be applied for all Protobuf schemas.The additional rules in the `BASIC` category are:
+These rules should be applied for all Protobuf schemas.

+The additional rules in the `BASIC` category are:

 - [`ENUM_FIRST_VALUE_ZERO`](#enum_first_value_zero)
 - [`ENUM_NO_ALLOW_ALIAS`](#enum_no_allow_alias)